The open dihypergraph dichotomy for generalized Baire spaces and its applications: Introduction

 Section \ref{section: applications} studies a number of applications of the open dihypergraph dichotomy.
 We now describe the main results of the section.
 The missing definitions will be introduced in the respective subsections and Section~\ref{section preliminaries}.
 The \emph{Hurewicz dichotomy} for a subset $X$ of a Polish space states that $X$ is contained in a $K_\sigma$ set if and only if it does not contain a closed homeomorphic copy of the Baire space.
-Hurewicz showed this for Polish subspaces $X$ \cite{Hurewicz1928}. \footnote{It follows immediately from \cite[Section 6]{Hurewicz1928} by passing to a compactification that an analytic subset of a Polish space is $K_\sigma$ if and only if does not contain a relatively closed homeomorphic copy of the Baire space, but this statement does not seem to be mentioned directly in the paper.
-We call this the \emph{exact Hurewicz dichotomy} (see Section~\ref{subsection: Hurewicz}).} Saint Raymond \cite{SaintRaymond1975} and Kechris \cite{Kechris1977} proved it for analytic sets.
+Hurewicz showed this for Polish subspaces $X$ \cite{Hurewicz1928}. \footnote{It follows immediately from \cite{Hurewicz1928}*{Section 6} by passing to a compactification that an analytic subset of a Polish space is $K_\sigma$ if and only if does not contain a relatively closed homeomorphic copy of the Baire space, but this statement does not seem to be mentioned directly in the paper.
+We call this the \emph{exact topological Hurewicz dichotomy} (see Section~\ref{subsection: Hurewicz}).} Saint Raymond \cite{SaintRaymond1975} and Kechris \cite{Kechris1977} proved it for analytic sets.
 Kechris extended it to more complex sets under appropriate determinacy assumptions \cite{Kechris1977}.
-In the uncountable setting, the Hurewicz dichotomy has a topological version $\THD_\kappa(X)$ similar to the classical one \cite{LuckeMottoRosSchlichtHurewicz} as well as a combinatorial version $\HD_\kappa(X)$ using superperfect trees \cite{Hurewiczdef}.
+In the uncountable setting, the Hurewicz dichotomy has a topological version $\THD_\kappa(X)$ similar to the classical one \cite{LuckeMottoRosSchlichtHurewicz} as well as a combinatorial version $\HD_\kappa(X)$ using superperfect trees \cite{Hurewiczdef}. \todoo{added motivating sentence about different generalizations of $K_\sigma$} These correspond to different generalizations of $K_\sigma$ sets.
 The next result is proved in Theorems~\ref{theorem: THD and ODD dhth} and~\ref{theorem: dhhd from ODD} using variants of dihypergraphs from \cite{CarroyMillerSoukup}.

 \begin{theorem} For all subsets $X$ of ${}^\kappa\kappa$, $\ODD\kappa\kappa(X,\defsetsk)$ implies the following analogues of the Hurewicz dichotomy: \begin{enumerate-(1)} \item {$\THD_\kappa(X)$:} Either $X$ can be covered by $\kappa$ many $\kappa$-compact \footnote{A topological space is \emph{$\kappa$-compact} (or \emph{$\kappa$-Lindel\"of}) if every open cover has a subcover of size strictly less than $\kappa$.} subsets of ${}^\kappa\kappa$, or $X$ contains a closed homeomorphic copy of ${}^\kappa\kappa$. \item {$\HD_\kappa(X)$:} Either $X$ can be covered by the sets of branches of at most $\kappa$ many $\lle\kappa$-splitting subtrees of ${}^{<\kappa}\kappa$, or $X$ contains a $\kappa$-superperfect subset. \footnote{See Definition~\ref{def: superperfect}.} \end{enumerate-(1)} \end{theorem}